Old Central School

 Old Central School was a school on Wimbledon Common, south-west London, founded in 1758.
-It closed in the early 1960s when its role was taken over by Bishop Gilpin School, a new school on a different site in Wimbledon.
+It closed in 1965 when its role was taken over by Bishop Gilpin School, a new school on a different site in Wimbledon.

 The original octagonal school building in Camp Road, built in 1758, was still standing in 2012 and in use as part of a private school, The Study.